David Avocado Wolfe: Career

 Thor Bazler and Wolfe co-founded the company Nature's First Law in 1995.
 The company sold organic food and products related to raw foodism.
 Wolfe and Bazler started the company selling products out of their car trunks; by 2005 the company had 23 employees and around $6 million in revenue, and had profits of $1.2 million in 2004.
 The company grew in part by endorsements from celebrities.
 By 2005 Wolfe had become an evangelist for raw foods, travelling and speaking, while Bazler stayed in San Diego and tended to the Nature's First Law business.
 In 2007 Nature's First Law changed its name to Sunfood Nutrition.
 The relationship between Wolfe and Sunfood ended at least by 2011, and there was litigation involving personality rights.
 In 2012 Sunfood claimed Wolfe was defaming it.

 While affiliated with Sunfood Nutrition, Wolfe also co-founded the company Sacred Chocolate in 2006 with Steve Adler, which sells specialized raw chocolate products.

 New Horizon Health, Inc. was founded in 2009 and runs websites and businesses for which Wolfe is the "celebrity spokesperson": the e-commerce site Longevity Warehouse, and the subscription-based longevity web magazine The Best Day Ever, which Wolfe says he co-founded.
 New Horizon Health had $7.6M in revenue in 2013.

-Wolfe has been the spokesman for Magic Bullet since its inception in 2012, and has appeared in several infomercials promoting the product.
+Wolfe has been the spokesman for Magic Bullet since 2012, and has appeared in several infomercials promoting the product.
 Wolfe has authored and co-authored several books promoting foods and offering diet advice.